AxAkumax/FabFlix/README.md

         - src/UpdateSecurePassword.java

   - #### How read/write requests were routed to Master/Slave SQL?
       - The load balancer routes requests to master/slave SQL depending on which instance is available.
-In order to make sure that read can happen from both instances, all the queries that are read-only are routed to localhost (the SQL that is on the available instance).
-In order to make sure that writes only happen from master SQL, a new datasource is setup in context.xml that solely connects to master SQL.
-When the slave instance receives a write request, it connects to the new datasource that connects to master's SQL.
+In order to make sure that read can happen from both instances, all the queries that are read-only are routed to localhost (the SQL that is on the available instance (master/slave).
+In order to make sure that writes only happen from master SQL, a new datasource is setup in context.xml that solely connects to master's SQL.
+When the slave instance (or the slave) receives a write request, it connects to the new datasource that connects to master's SQL.